rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 ### Update macOS

+Check the official update-guide: [OpenCore-Post-Install/update](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)

+1. Backup
-- Make a full backup with `Time Machine` or similar software
+   - Full system backup with `Time Machine` or similar software
-- Check the official update-guide: [OpenCore-Post-Install/update](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)
+   - Copy current EFI to OpenCore USB-Drive for recovery purpose
+2. Download
-- Download latest version of OpenCore
+   - Latest version of OpenCore and replace files in EFI
-- Download updates for all installed kexts
+   - Updates for all installed kexts and replace in EFI
-- Update OpenCore Drive for testing purpose
-  - Use latest OpenCore, kexts and drivers
+3. Reboot
-- Boot from OpenCore Drive
+   - Boot with updated OpenCore version and kexts
-- If the system boots
-  - Mount EFI partition of macOS HDD
-  - Replace EFI from OpenCore Drive
-- If the system boots
+   - If the system doesn't boot, use OpenCore USB-Drive to roll back
+4. Update
    - Start macOS Update from `System Settings` -> `Software Update`
    - With OpenCore the update process should work automatically
-    - If `Software Update` shows `Mac version is up to date`, download macOS Installer from AppStore and initialize the update manually
+   - If `Software Update` shows `Mac version is up to date`, download macOS Installer from AppStore and start the update manually

-- If system doesn't boot on one of these steps
-  - Try to fix the problem or revert to the latest backup
+If the system doesn't boot, try to fix the problem or revert to the latest EFI or system-backup.

 ---

 ### DualBoot Windows

+1. Install
    - Create new partition (~106 GB min) with `disk utility`
    - Create a Windows 11 Installer with [Rufus](https://rufus.ie/) (TPM 2.0 + Secure-Boot)
    - Select `Windows` boot entry in OpenCanopy to begin installation
    - Delete the partition from installer and let Windows re-create it

+2. Drivers
    - Use the `Z590-P Driver-DVD` to install all missing drivers
    - Unzip drivers in [Windows/Driver](Windows/Driver/) folder and install manually from Device-Manager (`Broadcom BT/WiFi` and `Marvel Console`)
    - For Magic Mouse scrolling install `AppleWirelessMouse64.exe` from [Windows/Mouse](Windows/Mouse/) folder

+3. Fixes
    - For Scroll-Inversion follow the instructions from [windowscentral.com](https://www.windowscentral.com/how-reverse-scrolling-direction-windows-10)
    - For Keyboard remapping use [AutoHotkey](https://www.autohotkey.com/) and [SharpKeys](https://github.com/randyrants/sharpkeys) with proper config files from [Windows/Keyboard](Windows/Keyboard/) folder
    - Fix incorrect clock settings by instructions from [lifehacker.com](https://lifehacker.com/fix-incorrect-clock-settings-in-windows-when-dual-booti-5742148)
    - Currently there are two concurrent problems:
      - Don't install BT-Driver in Windows: Mouse works on both OS while restart, but no Scroll in Windows
      - Install BT-Driver in Windows: Scrolling in Windows works, but restart breaks connection for other OS

 ---